-A collection of multi functional design objects that are inspired by Ernȍ Goldfingers modernist home in Hampstead Heath.
-They pay homage to his ethos, his architecture and his private art and object collections in the house.
-This project was a design residency with The National Trust and Bow Arts from February to October 2015.
+Willow is a collection of multi functional objet d'art inspired by Ernö Goldfingers modernist home in Hampstead Heath 2 Willow Road.
+The objects pay homage to the renowned architects ethos, his Modernist and Brutalist architecture and his private art and object collections in the house.
+This project was born out of a design residency with The National Trust and Bow Arts from February to October 2015.

 Sand Cast Bronze.